brunetto/brunetto.github.com/posts/nvidia-drivers.md

 .. slug: nvidia-drivers
 -->

-If you need to install the NVIDIA drivers in your linux box yourcan encounter several problems.
+If you need to install the NVIDIA drivers in your linux box you can encounter several problems.
 Here I try to summarize some useful step.